Evernight/lazy-beancount/README.md

-This repository contains bootstrapping structure for your own Beancount repository.
+This repository contains bootstrapping structure for your own Beancount repository and a helper script.
+Check out the full guide on recommended usage here: https://lazy-beancount.xyz/.

 # Setup (local env via conda)